w2016561536/android_virtual_cam/README_en.md

 10. If you need to allocate videos for each application, you can create `private_dir.jpg` in the `/[INTERNEL_STORAGE]/DCIM/Camera1/` directory to enforce apps use private directory.
 (Global real-time effective)

-> Note: the configuration switches of 6 ~ 10 are in the application.
+> Note: the configuration of 6 ~ 10 are in the application.
 You can quickly configure them in the application or create files manually.

 ## FAQ